jpdery/moobile-core-doc/Source/Classes/Control/Image.md

 Name    | Description
 ------- | -----------
-`image` | Defines the element that act as an image.
+`image` | Defines an element acting as an image.
 Use the `data-image` property to specify a subclass instead.

 Events {#events}
 --------------------------------------------------------------------------------